 - Can swollen ankles and swollen feet be prevented?

-- What is the prognosis for swollen ankles and swollen feet?
+- What is the prognosis (outcome) for swollen feet and swollen ankles?

-- Infection: any person infected, either localized (abscess) or diffuse (cellulitis)
+- Infection: any infection, either localized (abscess) or diffuse (cellulitis)

 - Lymphedema: swelling due to lymph vessel or lymph node blockage of lymph fluid